asyml/ForteHealth/examples/xray/README.md

 - `input_path`: the path of the input folder containing the xray images.

-# the output will be the image file name followed by the probablity score of each class
+# the output will be the image file name followed by the probablity score of each class, displayed below.

-i.e,

 sample_data/pneumonia_xray_image.jpeg
 {'PNEUMONIA': 0.9714267253875732, 'NORMAL': 0.02857324108481407}